Music in the Museum

-Saturday, May 4 at 6:00 PM:
+Saturday, March 15th at 6:00 PM

-Our concerts are a unique opportunity to enjoy leading classical performers up close, in our intimate gallery setting surrounded by beautiful art from the Northwest – the way chamber music was meant to be experienced!
+Cascadia’s concert series is a unique opportunity to enjoy leading classical performers up close, in our intimate gallery setting surrounded by beautiful art from the Northwest – the way chamber music was meant to be experienced!

 Seating is limited and these concerts often sell-out, so please we suggest reserving your seats well in advance.